raintank/worldping-website/content/docs/litmus/collectors.md

 section = ["Litmus"]
 +++

 The raintank collector provides the execution of periodic network performance tests including HTTP checks, DNS and Ping.
-The results of each test are then transfered back to the Raintank API where they are processed and inserted into a timeseries database.
+The results of each test are then transfered back to the Raintank API where they are processed and inserted into our hosted timeseries database.

-Raintank mantains a growing number of official collectors across the world ([View the list](/docs/litmus/global-footprint)), but you can also add [Private Collectors](/docs/litmus/private-collectors)
+Raintank mantains a growing number of official collectors across the world ([View our global footprint](/docs/litmus/global-footprint)), but you can also add [Private Collectors](/docs/litmus/private-collectors)